iNavFlight/inav/docs/Telemetry.md

 Older HoTT transmitters required the EAM and GPS modules to be enabled in the telemetry menu of the transmitter. (e.g. on MX-20)

+You can use a single connection, connect HoTT RX/TX only to serial TX, leave serial RX open and make sure the setting `telemetry_uart_unidir` is OFF.

+The following information is deprecated, use only for compatibility:
 Serial ports use two wires but HoTT uses a single wire so some electronics are required so that the signals don't get mixed up.
 The TX and RX pins of a serial port should be connected using a diode and a single wire to the `T` port on a HoTT receiver.